 - Touch up uneven areas if needed

-Much like a butane lighter, a Zippo lighter also needs refuelling on a fairly regular basis.
-Refueling a Zippo lighter is a careful process, of which many smokers consider to be an art.
+Much like a butane lighter, a Zippo lighter also needs refueling on a fairly regular basis.
+Refueling a Zippo lighter is a careful process, which many smokers consider to be an art.

 - Remove the lighter from the casing

 - On the bottom material that says “lift to fill” place a pen or small object in the center hole and lift it up